trakt/script.trakt/README.md

 ###Thanks

-Special thanks to the trakt utilities team!
-This plugin is essentially their code with a few additions.
+Special thanks to the [trakt utilities](https://github.com/Manromen/script.traktutilities) team!
+This plugin is essentially their code with some additions.